Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Homeworks/if-else/README.md

 <h3>Problem 2</h3>
 <p>
-Write a program that ask the user to enter his/her age and ask him/her if has a driver's license.
+Write a program that ask the user to enter a mark, then print "Pass" if the mark is greater or equal to 50 , otherwise print fail
-Then print "Hired" if his/her age is greater than 21 years old and she/he has a driver's license, otherwise print "Rejected".
+<br>Example Input:
+<br>80
+<br>Output:
+<br>Pass
 </p>
 <h3>Solution</h3>
 <p>pass-fail.cpp</p>